legalthings/lambda-rollbar-deploy/README.md

 The `environment` field can be a single Rollbar environment (string) or an object mapping Elastic Beanstalk environments to Rollbar environments.

-Note that you can use the same lambda for multiple applications by mutiple application sections to the configuration.
+Note that you can use the same lambda for multiple applications by adding mutiple application sections to the configuration.

 Note that if an application is not in the configuration or an environment isn't